 Building a reliable document Q&A system the traditional way requires assembling multiple pieces:

-- A vector database (Pinecone, Weaviate, Chroma) to store document embeddings
+• A vector database (Pinecone, Weaviate, Chroma) to store document embeddings.

-- A chunking strategy to split documents into retrievable segments
+• A chunking strategy to split documents into retrievable segments.

-- An LLM (GPT-4, Claude, Llama) to generate answers from retrieved context
+• An LLM (GPT-4, Claude, Llama) to generate answers from retrieved context.

-- A fact-checking layer to verify the answer against the source material
+• A fact-checking layer to verify the answer against the source material.

 That is five services, three APIs, and weeks of integration work before you even start thinking about confidence scoring, multi-document synthesis, or tenant isolation.
 Most teams either skip the fact-checking entirely (and ship hallucinations) or spend months building a brittle pipeline that breaks every time a provider changes their API.
+We cover the 5 most common RAG mistakes in a separate post — nearly all of them stem from this complexity.

-The Wauldo Way
+The Wauldo way

 Wauldo collapses the entire pipeline into two API calls: upload, then query.
 Everything else — chunking, embedding, hybrid retrieval, LLM generation, fact-checking, confidence calibration — happens server-side in a single request.